 233 Adobe Canyon Road

 The closest winery to the cottage (less than a mile), it is also our favorite for chardonnays and pinot noir.
 This is the most relaxing way to taste and learn about wines.
 They have picnic tables in the back where they do custom tastings based on your preferances.
 You really feel like you are in someone's backyard tasting wines!
-Chuck (owner), Ryan (head of tasting room) and Tom (winemaker) are typically there.
+Chuck (owner) is typically there.
 This is a must-do in the town of Kenwood.
 Games to play for kids, this is pet and picnic friendly.

 101 Adobe Canyon Road